 - aluminum alloy reverse-flow cylinder head with cermet valve guides & high-strength cast iron valve seats

-- aluminum alloy intake manifold, 2-bbl carburettor
+- aluminum alloy intake manifold, 2-bbl carburetor

-- overhead valves, cam-in-block pushrod valvetrain, solid lifters
+- overhead valves, cam-in-block, pushrod valve-train, solid lifters

 - two compression ratios available – 8.2:1 (model 24D) or 6.7:1 (model 2401)

-- max torque output: 186 N·m / 137.4 ft·lb @ 2200…2400 RPM (high compression)
+- max torque output: 186 N·m (gross) / 137.4 ft·lb @ 2200…2400 RPM (high-compression)